 Dr Jennifer Symonds

 Associate Professor of Education

-Jennifer is a developmental psychologist of education with a keen interest in helping young people engage in learning, schools and societies.
+Jennifer is a developmental psychologist of education with a keen interest in helping people engage in learning, schools and societies.
 Jennifer holds a PhD and MPhil in Educational Research from the University of Cambridge, UK and a BA in Biological Anthropology with a minor in the History and Philosophy of Science, from the University of Auckland, New Zealand.
 She is a chartered psychologist with the British Psychological Society and a qualified middle school teacher.
 Her interdisciplinary approach facilitates cross-disciplinary collaboration with colleagues and gives her a culturally infused, biologically grounded perspective on developmental science.
 At the University College Dublin School of Education Jennifer is the Director of Research on the Doctorate in Educational Psychology Programme.
 She enjoys teaching modules on statistics, student engagement, student wellbeing and the science of learning.

 DEd Psych Researcher

 Katherine received a BSc in Psychology, Queen’s University Belfast, her research explored ‘Can Shared Picture Book Reading Accelerate Pre-schoolers’ Language?’.
 She completed a Postgraduate Certificate in Education (PGCE), Middlesex University, teaching in mainstream and Special Education.
 She received a Masters in Counselling Skills & Therapeutic Communication, Ulster University (Distinction).
 Katherine works as an Associate Psychologist in Clinical Psychology (Children with Disabilities Service) while pursuing her Doctorate in Educational Psychology, University College Dublin.
 Katherine's is designing and studying the impact of an anxiety reduction intervention for children with intellectual disabilities.